-Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both1 1-time or Ongoing2 Who is Served3 Program Initiator4 Partners Boston Collegiate Charter High School Junior Internship Program The program is designed to introduce students to industries they may have previously known little or nothing about.
-The goal of the program is to help inform the college and career choices for each student.
-The intention is that the experience will not only encourage students to reimagine their futures, but also help them gain a better understanding of the educational requirements of various professions.
-This year, we provided four interns with a two-week program (rather than three days) for interns. \$15,000 in-kind ongoing since 2016 Boston residents, who live in all of Boston's 13 neighborhoods with about 60% residing in Dorchester.
-The student body is 47% White Non Hispanic, 28% African American, 15% Hispanic, and 4% Asian, Native American and Multi-Racial.
+INSTITUTION NAME: Boston Medical Center FINANCIAL YEAR: 2018 Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both 1-time or Ongoing Who is Served Program Initiator Partners Boston Collegiate Charter High School Junior Internship Program The program is designed to introduce students to industries with which they have limited knowledge as well as educate them about college and career options therein.
+The experience not only encourages students to reimagine their futures, but also helps them gain a better understanding of the educational requirements of various professions. \$15,000 in-kind ongoing since 2016 Boston residents, who live in all of Boston's 13 neighborhoods with about 60% residing in Dorchester.
+The student body is 47% White Non Hispanic, 28% African American, 15% Hispanic, and 4% Asian, Native American and Multi- Racial.
 Boston Collegiate Charter High School Boston Collegiate Charter High School One Family Education The program provides health care industry exposure to students in order to introduce them to careers and promote economic independence.
-A panel of six BMC employees discussed with and responded to questions from One Family students about their various roles at the hospital.
-BMC hired one client as a temporary position which later became a permanent position. \$2,500 in-kind 2017 Boston residents who are single parents.
-BMC Human Resources One Family Inc. Madison Park Development Corporation Job Training BMC trained a group of 5 men from a Madison Park Development Corporation program which supports men who are reentering workforce after incarceration.
-Following the training, BMC hired four of the participants. \$2,000 in-kind 2017 Boston male residents who are formerly incarcerated.
-Boston Medical Center, Violence Intervention Advocacy Program Madison Park Development Corporation
+A panel of six BMC employees talked about their various roles at the hospital and responded to questions from One Family students. \$2,500 in-kind 2017 Boston residents who are single parents BMC Human Resources One Family Inc. The Possible Project, Madison Park Technical Vocational High School and Boston Medical Center Training and Education Program The program provides education, job shadowing and training, including direct instruction from the BMC staff at both the Madison Park and BMC campuses, for clinical assistant and support services roles in health care.
+At the conclusion of the school year, seniors are eligible to apply for open medical assistant and nursing assistant jobs as well as support service roles at BMC. \$5,000 in-kind 2018 Boston Public Schools juniors and seniors BMC Human Resources Madison Park Technical Vocational High School's Allied Health Vocation Program and The Possible Project.
+Big Sisters Association of Greater Boston BMC recruited big sister volunteers on campus at BMC. \$500 in kind 2018 young girls from Boston BMC Human Resources Big Sister Association